xnl-h4ck3r/xnLinkFinder/README.md

 |             | --version                  | Show current version number.                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 | -h          | --help                     | show the help message and exit                                                                                                                                                                                                                                                                                                                                                                                                                                                                     |

-† NOT RELEVANT FOR INPUT OF DIRECTORY, BURP XML FILE, OWASP ZAP FILE OR CAIDO CSV FILE
+† NOT RELEVANT FOR INPUT OF DIRECTORY, BURP XML FILE, ZAP FILE OR CAIDO CSV FILE

 ## config.yml